lextiz/SolidHA/README.md

 # Home Assistant Add-On: Autofix problems with AI

+## Disclaimer

-**This alpha version is not stable or reliable it is in active development, use on your own risk.
-If you have to sell your house to fund your OpenAI account I will accept no claims**
+This alpha version is not stable or reliable; it is in active development.
+Use at your own risk.
+If you have to sell your house to fund your OpenAI account I will accept no claims.

 [![CI](https://github.com/lextiz/SolidHA/actions/workflows/ci.yml/badge.svg)](https://github.com/lextiz/SolidHA/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/lextiz/SolidHA/branch/main/graph/badge.svg)](https://codecov.io/gh/lextiz/SolidHA)